TrentBrown/weave-into-mesos/README.md

 - A shell dev environment with the usual set tools ("make", "curl", etc).
 - Python 2.7 installed.
 - PIP installed.
-- An existing Mesos cluster running on CentOS7-based instances.
+- An existing Mesos cluster running on instances with systemd (not the older init.d system).

 ### Usage